-The Film Programmes Office is responsible for organizing year-round film-related programmes such as film shows, seminars and other arts appreciation activities at cultural venues in the territory.
+The Film Programmes Office is responsible for organising year-round film-related programmes such as film shows, seminars and other arts appreciation activities at cultural venues in the territory.

-Organization of film programmes is mainly through "Presentation", "Joint Presentation" and "Programme Sponsorship" formats.
+Organisation of film programmes is mainly through "Presentation", "Joint Presentation" and "Programme Sponsorship" formats.
 For "Presentation", the Leisure and Cultural Services Department bears all costs and retains the ticket sales proceeds.
 For "Joint Presentation", the Department bears part of the production costs and shares with the co-presenter(s) the ticket proceeds.
 As for "Programme Sponsorship", the Department mainly provides the venue, ticketing service and publicity assistance.
-The production costs are borne by the cultural / film organizations which are entitled to the proceeds from ticket sales.
+The production costs are borne by the cultural / film organisations which are entitled to retain the ticket proceeds.

-The Office is open to proposals from cultural/film organizations and film personalities.
+The Office is open to proposals from cultural/film organisations and film personalities.
 There is no fixed format or schedule for submission of programme proposals.
 In general, a proposal should include a description of the programme, proposed period and venue(s), biography/background of filmmakers, reviews of past productions and preview tapes, and the proposed fee with a breakdown of costs.

 The Office assesses proposals according to the following criteria:

 |(a)||Artistic Merit - programme quality is the most crucial criterion and should have impact on local film culture.|

 |(b)||Room for Cultural Exchange - for film programmes on a specific region or country, the Office will consider, besides the quality of the programme, whether it allows room for the audience to understand more of the region's culture.|